moritzebeling/screen-choreography/server/README.md

 # How to handle the Digital Ocean server

-Create a Digital Ocean droplet
+Create a Digital Ocean droplet.
+Current IP is `161.35.67.18`

 ## Login